-Delivery: 1-17 days FREE worldwide shippingHandicraft: Well handmade by top traditional tailors team Fabric: Various top traditional fabrics Size: You may choose your size number in stock on the size section.
-If you prefer to let our top traditional tailors specially customize it for you, you may select Free Custom and leave us a note containing your size number or measurements of height, weight, bust, waist and hip on the order form.
+Delivery: 1-17 days FREE worldwide shippingHandicraft: Well handmade by top traditional tailors team Fabric: Various top traditional fabrics Size: You can pick a standard size we have in stock.
+If you want our top traditional tailors to custom-make it for you for free, just choose "Free Customization" and tell us your measurements or your usual size in the order note.
 Color: If you like the same color in stock most, you do not need to select the color section.
 If you wish to change it, you may select another main color on the color section.
-Or you may select Free Custom and leave us a note containing your detail color requirements on the order form.
+Or you may select "Free Customization" and leave us a note containing your detail color requirements on the order form.

 The Chinese ancient imperial concubine blue wide sleeve cloak and red dress traditional Hanfu attires are a symbol of the rich cultural heritage and historical significance of China.